 For 2013, the Compensation Committee's philosophy for compensating named executive officers was that a compensation system reflecting the Company's financial performance and shareholder return and encouraging ownership of our shares by the named executive officers would best align the interests of our named executive officers with the objectives of the Company and our shareholders.
 The Compensation Committee designed the Company's compensation program to meet our objective of rewarding performance measured by the creation of value for shareholders.
-In accordance with this philosophy, the Compensation Committee oversees the implementation of the compensation system designed to promote the Company's financial and operational success by attracting, motivating and assisting in the retention of key employees who demonstrate the highest levels of ability and talent by making a portion of an executive officer's compensation dependent upon the Company's and such executive's performance.
-The Company's executive compensation program includes the following compensation elements:
+In accordance with this philosophy, the Compensation Committee oversees the implementation of the compensation system designed to promote the Company's financial and operational success by attracting, motivating and assisting in the retention of key employees who demonstrate the highest levels of ability and talent by making a portion of an executive officer's compensation elements:

 - Base salary.
 The salaries for the named executive officers are determined following an assessment of each executive's level of responsibility and experience, individual performance and contributions to the Company. - Annual Cash Bonus Incentives.
-Annual incentives are determined by the performance of the executive, the executive's department, as applicable, and the financial performance of the Company as a whole based on profitability and balance sheet metrics and in relation to its peers. - Long-Term Equity Incentives .
+Annual incentives are determined by the performance of the executive, the executive's department, as applicable, and the financial performance of the Company as a whole based on profitability and balance sheet metrics and in relation to its peers. - Long-Term Equity Incentives.
 Grants of restricted shares are designed to motivate individuals to enhance the long-term profitability of the Company and the value of our common shares.
 Awards of long-term incentive compensation require the executives to focus on the Company's long-term strategic growth and prospects, as well as to require the executives to share the risk of poor performance with our shareholders.